GitHubStuff/flip_package/README.md

 duration - default is 800 milliseconds

 flipCallback - FlipSide is enum with values 'front' and 'back', this callback is made each time (after inital display) if the frontWidget or backWidget is displayed.

+## Final Note

+Be Kind to each other